 And keep in mind that you don’t need to kill and gut your own pig, wild or domestic, to get your hands on caul fat.
-My friend Manny sells it down the street at Orangevale Meat Shoppe, and so do most other decent butchers; it’s often kept frozen.
+Many butcher shops will have it, although it’s usually frozen.
 I’ve seen halal butchers sell lamb caul fat, so even if you don’t eat pork you can still find the stuff.
 It’s worth the effort to find it.

 As for the sausage, any will do.
 I have dozens of sausage recipes on this site, but if you want a traditional French crepinette, that recipe is below.
-You will need a couple of quasi-special ingredients to make these crepinettes: quatre epices, which is a blend of white or black pepper (or both), nutmeg, cloves and ginger; and porcini powder, which you can buy online or make by grinding dried porcini in a spice grinder.
+You will need a couple of quasi-special ingredients to make this exact recipe: quatre epices, which is a blend of white or black pepper (or both), nutmeg, cloves and ginger; and porcini powder, which you can buy online or make by grinding dried porcini in a spice grinder.

 If you don’t have a meat grinder, use pre-ground pork or wild boar.
-If you can’t find porcini powder, grind any dried mushroom in a coffee grinder.
 French quatre epices can be hard to find, too, so if you can’t get it, use this: